 How much is grown and produced in Alaska?

 According to 2016 USDA/NASS data, there are approximately 760 farm operations in Alaska and more than 830,000 acres operated for farming.
 It is estimated that 98% of Alaska's food is imported, although if consumers demanded more Alaska Grown products, more could be produced and processed in-state.
 For more Alaska-specific data from our USDA/NASS statistician, see the 2017 Alaska Census Briefing.

 When is produce available in Alaska?

-The prime time for produce in Alaska is June through November, however, some produce like potatoes, are available all year long.
+The prime time for produce in Alaska is June through November, however, some produce like potatoes, are available almost all year long.